What Are Nickel, Dime and Quarter Defenses?

 As the passing game advances, defenses need to match personnel and scheme.
 Defenses have used personnel groupings like nickel, dime, and quarter defenses to match the offense’s speed.
 What exactly are nickel, dime, and quarter defenses?

-The nickel defense contains 5 defensive backs on the field at once.
+The nickel defense has five defensive backs on the field at once.
 The term nickel refers to American currency, which is equal to 5 cents.
-Nickel defenses are used on 3rd downs when the defense expects the offense to throw the football.
+Nickel defenses are used on third downs when the defense expects the offense to throw the football.

 Dime & quarter defenses have 6 and 7 defensive backs on the field to protect against deep passes or Hail Mary throws.